cbcrc/LinkIt/getting-started.md

 ```

 ### Usage
-Load link by id
+Load link by ID
 ```csharp
 var actual = _loadLinkProtocol.LoadLink<MediaLinkedSource>().ById(1);
 ```

-Load link by ids
+Load link by IDs
 ```csharp
 var actual = _loadLinkProtocol.LoadLink<MediaLinkedSource>().ByIds(
     new List<int>{1, 2, 3}
 );
 ```

-However, prior to be able to use `_loadLinkProtocol.LoadLink` you need to define a load link protocol and a reference loader.
+However, prior to being able to use `_loadLinkProtocol.LoadLink`, you need to define a load link protocol and a reference loader.

 ### LoadLinkProtocol
 A load link protocol has to be defined in order to load and link a linked source.
 Here is the protocol configuration for `MediaLinkedSource`.